greg-raven/Impeachment-Chronicles/_posts/2024-02-13-cia-targeted-trump.md

 Turner's office did not respond to *The Post's* request for comment.

-The US intelligence community had "identified" the 26 Trump associates "as people to 'bump,' or make contact with or manipulate," one source told the outlet.
+The U.S. intelligence community had "identified" the 26 Trump associates "as people to 'bump,' or make contact with or manipulate," one source told the outlet.

 In spy-speak, "bumping" is when a reason is manufactured to meet with a target of interest in order to develop a relationship that could lead to intelligence.